-The Shrine of the Báb located on Mount Carmel in Haifa, Israel is where the remains of The Báb are laid to rest.
-(Photo courtesy Nancy Wong)
+The Shrine of the Bab located on Mount Carmel in Haifa, Israel (Photo courtesy of Nancy Wong)

 Baha’is around the world celebrate the 22nd May 1844 as the day of the declaration of the Bab, who was the forerunner of Baha’u’llah the founder of the Baha’i Faith.

 Baha’is view the Bab as a Messenger of God, who had a role that can be likened to John the Baptist (who told of the coming of Christ) in heralding the coming of the latest Manifestation of God: Baha’u’llah.

 The events surrounding the declaration of The Bab have been told in many ways, but perhaps the most widely read is the account in The Dawn-Breakers: Nabil’s Narrative of the Early Days of the Baha’i Revelation.
 This book was written by Nabil (one of the Letters of the Living), and chronicles the early days of the revelation of The Bab and Baha’u’llah.

 The story begins in 1783, when a learned man named Shaykh Ahmad-i-Ahsa’i (1743-1826) began, at the age of 40, to travel through Persia teaching that the advent of a great day was drawing near, the day that would see the advent of the Qa’im, the Promised One of Islam.
 During this time, there was great discontent in the East as certain prominent clerics practiced disunity and behaved in a way that was damaging Islam.
 As he spread this message, his knowledge and wisdom impressed many, who were eager to learn from him.
 Among these was a gifted young man named Siyyid Kazim-i-Rashti (1793-1843), who became Shaykh Ahmad’s favoured pupil and eventual successor.
 Continue reading